-This mentoring currently takes place at two partner learning centers - Little Roots & the Tiny Tots Learning Centers; both in Lapwai, Idaho.
+This mentoring currently takes place at one partner learning center - Little Roots Learning Center; in Lapwai, Idaho.
 Among the youth and adults that participate, the dialect thrives like never before.

 (Below) After students visited and learned a few Nez Perce oral stories, they made masks and re-enacted the characters.

 The Niimiipuu Language and Culture is Critically Endangered.
 Please help us revitalize!

 Hipéexnu' is a 501(c) 3 non-profit organization.
 Contributions are tax deductible.